git-time-metric/gtm-vim-plugin/README.md

 autocmd User AirlineAfterInit call AirlineInit()
 ```

-*Note* - the time shown is based on the file's path and the Git repository it belongs to.
+**Note** - the time shown is based on the file's path and the Git repository it belongs to.
 You can have several files open that belong to different Git repositories.
 The status bar will display the time for the current file's Git repository.
 Also keep in mind, a Git repository must be initialized for time tracking in order to track time.

 Consult the [README](https://github.com/git-time-metric/gtm/blob/master/README.md) and [Wiki](https://github.com/git-time-metric/gtm/wiki) for more information.

-### Command Line Inteface
+### Command Line Interface

 Use the command line to report on time logged for your commits.